jacopotagliabue/magic-the-gpthering/README.md

 IMPORTANT: since we leverage OpenAI APIs, you need to have your own API key to generate cards.
 You can quickly sign up [here](https://openai.com/api/) to get one, if you don't have one already.
 The streamlit app doesn't store your credentials anywhere.

 If you don't specify a name prompt, the model will generate that based on color and type.
 If you do specify a card name, the model will instead use that in the prompt.
-NOTE: this allows you to prompt generative models for pretty unexpected creatures, like for example this "Sea Lawyer":
+NOTE: this allows you to prompt generative models for pretty unexpected creatures, like for example this "Elvish Lawyer":

 ![custom name](custom.png)